zulip/zulip/help/configure-automated-notices.md

 ## Notices about streams

-Notices about stream settings changes, such as [name](/help/rename-a-stream), [description](/help/change-the-stream-description), [permission](/help/channel-permissions) and [policy](/help/channel-posting-policy) updates are sent to the
+Notices about channel settings changes, such as [name](/help/rename-a-channel), [description](/help/change-the-stream-description), [permission](/help/channel-permissions) and [policy](/help/channel-posting-policy) updates are sent to the